leomeyer/SimpleMQTT/README.md

 ## Features
 - Supports all fundamental data types (integral types, floating point types, `bool`) as well as arrays of these types
 - Supports character arrays (fixed length) and `String` objects (variable length), both constant or modifiable
-- Can either manage topic values by itself or use existing variables
+- Can either manage topic values by itself or refer to existing variables in your program
 - Can detect changes to variables and automatically publish them if necessary
-- Supports subscribing to any topic on an MQTT broker
+- Supports subscribing to any topic on an MQTT broker (to listen to other devices' messages)
-- Optional support for working with complex JSON structures
+- Optional support for working with complex JSON structures (using ArduinoJson)
 - Supports different formatting options depending on data type
 - Conversion range checks ensure that only valid values are accepted
 - Supports custom data types and individual validation functions